Analytics Pillar: Transforming Health Interventions

 Health intervention research and implementation is one of the biggest users, as well as inspirations, of cutting-edge data science and AI methods.
 MIDAS collaborates with campus partners to enable the adoption of cutting-edge analytics and modeling of complex data to boost U-M’s biomedical and healthcare research.
 Current activities include the following:

 Sequential Decision Making for Health Intervention

 Overview: MIDAS enables the application of Sequential Decision Making (SDM) to health intervention and other related research through a methodology working group and training for researchers.

-A workshop, planned for Summer 2023, will focus on methods for optimizing adaptive interventions.
+A workshop, planned for early 2024, will focus on methods for optimizing adaptive interventions.
 This workshop will produce researchers with a strong grasp of the core components of adaptive interventions and available experimental tools for optimizing them, and produce and disseminate via a durable website a set of recommendations on how to teach / interpret the curriculum on optimizing adaptive interventions.

 Who Will Benefit: Both SDM methodologists and researchers who may adopt these methods in their research.

 Coordinator: Beth Uberseder (Research Manager, MIDAS)